 As mentioned before, this type of idea is employed somewhat differently in many existing works.
-For example, and most closely related to our work, the optimal \sspi{} of \citep{RubinsteinWW20} for the single-choice setting can be interpreted as an implementation of the same paradigm.
-Also closely related is work by \cite{KP09}, who use greedy pricing combined with the random process of assigning values to the statistics or selection phase of a secretary algorithm (instead of sample or reward value in a \sspi{}) for bipartite weighted matching, and \cite{ma2016simulated}, who apply the greedy idea to submodular secretary problems.
+For example, and most closely related to our work, the optimal \sspi{} of \citet{RubinsteinWW20} for the single-choice setting can be interpreted as an implementation of the same paradigm.
+Also closely related is work by \citet{KP09}, who use greedy pricing combined with the random process of assigning values to the statistics or selection phase of a secretary algorithm (instead of sample or reward value in a \sspi{}) for bipartite weighted matching, and \citet{ma2016simulated}, who apply the greedy idea to submodular secretary problems.

 We provide a general and abstract view towards methods of the above type that aids the proofs of our approximation results by making the two key insights presented above very explicit.
 First, we use the online-offline-properties of greedy to state an \emph{equivalent offline version} to each of our \sspi{}s, enabling us to much more easily keep track of probabilistic events and the computed thresholds.
-Second, we use the view of deciding only in the very last moment which of the two values drawn for an element is the sample or the reward to define (and bound the size of) a set of \emph{safe} elements which even the adversarial arrival order cannot prevent us from picking.

-Note that the above abstraction is indeed crucial for obtaining our results, since compared to previous work, we face some extra challenges.
+Second, we use the view of deciding only at the very last moment which of the two values drawn for an element is the sample or the reward to define (and bound the size of) a set of \emph{safe} elements which even the adversarial arrival order cannot prevent us from picking.
+The above abstraction is indeed crucial for obtaining our results, since compared to previous work, we face some extra challenges.
 First, our problems are combinatorially richer than, e.g., the single-choice prophet inequality, requiring careful and dedicated adjustments to the greedy algorithms and thresholds we use for the first algorithm phase.
-Second, as opposed to applications in the secretary paradigm, the arrival orders in our model are fully adversarial, which poses an extra obstacle to guaranteeing a \emph{safe} set in the above sense.
+Second, unlike applications in the secretary paradigm, the arrival orders in our model are fully adversarial, which poses an additional obstacle to guaranteeing a \emph{safe} set in the above sense.
 Finally, the fact that (again opposed to secretary algorithms) we deal with more than one value associated with the same element (sample and reward) breaks the convenient independence of some of the greedy algorithm's decisions.
 This requires delicate handling of the resulting dependencies.